-What is an EMI for a Custom Loan?
+What is an EMI of a Custom Loan?

-An EMI (Equated Monthly Instalment) is the fixed monthly payment you make to the lender until your loan is fully repaid.
+The fixed monthly payment which you make to the lender until your loan has been completely paid is known as an EMI (Equated Monthly Instalment) .
 Each EMI includes two parts:

 Principal